 Telephone service is provided in each dorm room, but you must bring your own touch-tone phone.
 Students can make local, room-to-room or phone card long-distance calls.
 Students can receive all incoming calls (except Collect calls).

-Personal Property Insurance: Because the college cannot be responsible for lost, damaged or stolen items, you are advised to acquire personal property insurance, unless your parents’ homeowners’ plan provides adequate coverage.
+Personal Property Insurance: Because the College cannot be responsible for lost, damaged or stolen items, you are advised to acquire personal property insurance, unless your parent’s homeowner’s insurance provides adequate coverage.

-Cochise College residence halls are more than a place to hang your hat.
-Living on campus puts you in proximity to all the services you need.
-Roll out of bed and straight to breakfast, class, the gym or to see your counselor.
+Cochise College residence halls are more than a place to sleep.
+Living on campus puts you in proximity to all the services you need to be a successful student.
+Roll out of bed and straight to breakfast, class, the gym or to see your advisor.
 From late-night pizza parties and courtside seats at the basketball game to off-campus trips and community service, you’ll enjoy a traditional college experience and also have opportunities to get involved in more serious pursuits.

-Full- and part-time staff, along with resident assistants, provide the support you need and will enable you to succeed and grow as a person.
+Full- and part-time staff, along with resident assistants, provide the support to help you succeed and grow as a person.
 In addition, we make sure you’re safe and secure.
 Each residence quad is accessible through a locked door, and guests must register at Central Housing or with a Resident Assistant.
 The Campus Security office is just steps away.